From the Webtrekk Customer Success Team

 So what is customer success?

-- Customers are successful with a company’s product.
+- Customers are successful in a company’s product.

 The above statement is just a part of it.
 The meaning of customer success depends on which side of the relationship you are on.
 From the other side of the relationship between customer and service provider, one could say that: